m0ru/bak/02a_state_of_the_art.md

     * [x] arguably more mvvm than mvc
     * [x] rather steep learning curve.
         * [x] especially to use it well. there's many pitfalls for people just starting out with it to produce a code-base that's hard to maintain later on. (personal experience with smartengine-code and own code)
         * [ ] TEXT?: as concrete usage example angular solves a wide range of different problems (routing, state managment, networking, display,...) and it does so with an equally wide range of mechanisms.
-Redux on the other hand, has one a very small number of mechanisms, that it uses to solve all these problems similiarly (e.g. routing-information is part of the redux-state)
+Redux on the other hand, has one a very small number of mechanisms, that it uses to solve all these problems similarly (e.g. routing-information is part of the redux-state)
         * [ ] TEXT: ...
 As you can see angular is rather complex in its architecture and contains quite a few pitfalls for the unwary newcomer.
 As such, it has a rather steep learning curve.
     * [x] bi-directional binding
     * [ ] auto-injection into scope via things like ng-model